NaufalFiqri/Mental_health_chatbot/PMP-PLAN/D-PROJECT_EXECUTION.md

 <br>Flowchart of Implementing the Chatbot
 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/Flowchart_Implementation.png)

-Description of the project coding and implementation
+<b>Description of the project coding and implementation

 First, we install required libraries and packages in order to use their functions.
 The libraries and packages are as follows: numpy = =1.18.1